MultiSafepay/react-native-sunmi-cloud-printer/README.md

 npm install react-native-sunmi-cloud-printer
 ```

+### General configuration
+Please, do not forget to add the Expo config plugin to your app.
+Otherwise, the app will crash on Android due to not having the native external Sunmi Printer library.

 ### Configure for iOS

 Run `npx pod-install` after installing the npm package.

 ### Configure for Android
+Due to an issue with the Android Gradle Plugin (AGP) that doesn't support direct local AAR dependencies in Android library projects, the Consumer's app must declare as a dependency the AAR library.

 # Contributing